An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Numerical Evaluation

 \subsection{Varying the Signal-to-Noise Ratio}

-Fig. \ref{fig:snr} shows performance results for varying SNR.
-We first note that Off-the-grid BP-MF perform very well in both BER and MSE.
-Its BER is remarkably close to that of the oracle channel estimator, indicating that there is very little margin for improvement of the algorithm.
-The two reference algorithms Turbo-GAMP and Freq.-domain BP-MF perform worse in terms of MSE by a factor of approximately 7\db or more.
-The BER loss of Freq.-domain BP-MF compared to our algorithm corresponds to an approximately $0.5$\db increase in SNR.
+Fig. \ref{fig:snr_uma_nlos} shows performance results for varying SNR in Scenario A. We first note that Parametric BP-MF performs very well in both BER and MSE.
+Its BER is remarkably close to that of the two oracle estimators (LMMSE BP-MF with multipath oracle and Perfect CSI), indicating that there is very little margin for improvement of the algorithm in this scenario.
+The robust and known PDP versions of LMMSE BP-MF show higher BER than Parametric BP-MF, corresponding to a decrease in SNR of about $1$\db.
+They show almost the same BER performance because the delay spread in Scenario A is relatively large (cf. Fig.~\ref{fig:chan}) and the robust PDP assumption is therefore realistic.
+Turbo-GAMP does not perform well and shows a BER floor at high SNR.
+The reason is discussed below.